ParthMody/News-detection/README.md

 //Implementation//

-We have implemented the model using Logistic Regression, Decision Tree Classification, Gradient Boosting Classifixation and Random Forest Classifier it has an average accuracy of 99.21%
+We have implemented the model using Logistic Regression, Decision Tree Classification, Gradient Boosting Classification and Random Forest Classifier it has an average accuracy of 99.21%

 //Output//